-In this new post we will focus on developing the Global Cloud Computing Sector Funding and identifying the main countries where Cloud Computing companies are present.
+In this new post we will focus on developing the Global Financing of the Cloud Computing sector and identify the main countries in which companies in the sector are present.

 Today, there are 8,482 companies engaged in providing Cloud Computing services.
 These companies are present in 102 countries around the world.
 This in itself is already an indicator that the sector is quite present in the global market.
 As the map in the following image shows, we can see that in every European country there is at least one company in the sector.

-In terms of global Cloud Computing sector funding, the top 10 countries with the most funding are led by the United States, as can be seen in the following graph (a Pareto diagram).
-The amount raised by US companies exceeds 48 billion dollars, thanks to the completion of 4,013 rounds of financing.
-There is a big difference with China, the second country with the second-largest amount raised, which totals almost 11 billion dollars.
+In terms of global funding for the Cloud Computing sector, the top 10 countries with the most funding are led by the United States, as shown in the graph below (a Pareto diagram).
+The amount raised by US companies exceeds 48 billionthanks to the completion of 4,013 rounds of financing.
+There is a big difference with China, the second country with the second largest amount raised, which totals almost 11 billion dollars.
 It should be noted that the financing obtained has been thanks to the execution of only 674 rounds.
 Analysing the 10 countries with the largest funding, we can see that the United States accounts for 71% of the global market.
 And if we add China, both countries account for almost 85%!

-Finally, to put this in context, the average round in the US is around $12 million, and the average round in China is around $16 million.
+To put this in context, the average round in the United States is around $12 million, and the average round in China is around $16 million.
 Although these countries are in the top 2, the country with the highest average fundraising per round is Sweden.
-Sweden is the country with the third-highest amount of money raised and the 12th highest number of rounds raised, with only 61 rounds.
+Sweden is the country with the third highest amount of money raised and the 12th highest number of rounds raised, with only 61 rounds.
 Despite this, it averages $44 million raised per round, making it the country with the highest ratio.

-Analysing Spain, we observe that there are 160 Cloud Computing companies, of which only 26 have received funding, raising a total of more than 122 million dollars, through 59 rounds, being the fifteenth country in the global Cloud Computing sector funding.
+Analysing Spain, we observe that there are 160 Cloud Computing companies, of which only 26 have received funding, raising a total of more than 122 million dollars, through 59 rounds, being the fifteenth country in global funding in the Cloud Computing sector.

 On the other hand, analysing the country as a whole, we observe that Madrid and Barcelona are the cities with the greatest presence of the sector.
 Although it is true that Madrid (58 million dollars) has more than twice as much funding as Barcelona (26 million dollars).
 Seville and Valencia are much smaller.